greg-kennedy/YesWADTextures/README.md

     ./yeswadtextures dm_office.bsp dm_office_fixed.bsp halflife.wad

 will prune all but one texture from `dm_office.bsp`, and update its required WAD list to include `halflife.wad`.
 The new output file measures 572,828 bytes - a 28.5% decrease!

+## Warning
+This tool has not been extensively tested and may have BSP-damaging bugs.
+Keep backups.
+It does not warn before overwriting the output file - be careful not to accidentally overwrite something valuable.
+You have been warned!

 ## Overview
 A `.WAD` file is a collection of textures, used by games based on the Quake engine.
 GoldSrc uses version 3 of the .WAD file to store and organize textures.
 Half-Life ships with a handful of .WAD files, while mods (Counter-Strike) or expansions (Opposing Force) include additional packs for their content.
 Map authors may also distribute a .WAD file to provide custom textures for their map.